Slides

 But it certainly was worth it !

 The tower was originally flat topped, no spire.
-Built like a fortress, a lookout and a refuge for the citizens.
+Built like a fortress, a lookout and a place of refuge for the citizens.

 From up there in the old church, a nice view over the centre.
 Could see my own house as well.
 And the wide open green polders around.

-Green for now, because the green meadows you see on the picture below are destined to be swallowed by urban development in a few years ...
+Green for now, because the green pastures you see on the picture below are destined to be swallowed by urban development in a few years ...

 panorama of the old centre, with left the 19th century catholic church

 Up in the tower is the carillon.
-An ancient musical instrument popular all over Holland, Belgium and the north of France, this being in fact the late medieval Netherlands.
+An ancient musical instrument popular all over Holland, Belgium and the north of France, these parts of Europe forming in fact the late medieval Netherlands.

 music drum - carillon